ZCHGorg/AITrainer/README.md

 ## Getting Started

-To embark on this exciting journey, refer to our comprehensive installation guide [here](installation_guide.md).
+To embark on this exciting journey, refer to our comprehensive installation guide below.
 Set up your Self-Improving Bot and witness AI evolution firsthand.

 ## Connect with Us